jessepav/libgdx-wiki-old/Ninepatches.md

 [[images/ninepatches5.png]]

 Now save the image as _image.9.png_.
-This can't be underlined enough, since libgdx won't recognize the file as a NinePatch otherwise.
+This can't be underlined enough, since libGDX won't recognize the file as a NinePatch otherwise.
 Below is the finished image in all its NinePatch glamour, and ready to be used in code.